mahmudie/SQL-notes/SQL-Aggregate-functions-clauses.md

+## SQL Aggregate functions, DISTINCT, ORDER BY, GROUP BY, ALL, ANY, and TOP clauses
 ### This list mainly focuses on the following functions and clauses:
   * [Aggregate functions (Count,sum, average, minimum, maximum)](./SQL-Aggregate-functions-clauses.md#aggregate-functions-countsum-avg-min-max)
   * [DISTINCT Clause](./SQL-Aggregate-functions-clauses.md#distinct-clause)